-When it comes to UX design interview questions, feeling of getting grilled is pretty standard.
+When it comes to UX design interview questions, the feeling of getting grilled is pretty standard.
 But as an aspirant, you must also remember that this is a two-way street.
-Since the candidate will be spending a third of their time at a job, it is also imperative to determine if this organisation is the right choice.
+Since the candidate will be spending a third of their time at a job, it is also imperative to determine if this organization is the right choice.

 - ensuring that he/she comes across as an interested applicant.

 Most of the UX design interview questions should be reserved toward the end of the interview.
 A few of these UX interviews questions to ask are:

 - What do you love about this workplace?

 - Can you tell me about a typical day at work divided in percentage by activity?

 - What is the vision of the UX team?

 - What is the current team structure?
 Who will I be reporting to?

 - Is there anyone in the senior management in particular whose decisions will affect my daily deliverables?

 - Can you share some examples of the time duration a project usually take to launch?